From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 Encounter the exciting history of Royal Mail and the postal service at the Postal Museum.
 For an extra thrill, take a ride on the Mail Rail, the subterranean train that ran from Whitechapel to Paddington and kept London’s communications flowing for more than 75 years.

 See the latest works from world-famous artists at White Cube Bermondsey.
-It's owned by Jay Jopling, the trendsetting gallerist who represents Tracey Emin, Mona Hatoum and Damien Hirst among others.
+It was founded by Jay Jopling, the trendsetting gallerist who represents Tracey Emin, Mona Hatoum and Damien Hirst among others.
 The space at London Bridge is complemented by its sister gallery, White Cube Mason's Yard in St James's.

 Experience a real artists' hub at the Whitechapel Art Gallery, which houses historical archives, art courses, a bookshop and a cafe.
 The east London gallery has long championed modern and contemporary artists, from Kahlo and Picasso to Pollock and Rothko.